 Interestingly, the stay on the right of termination does not apply if the builder is placed into liquidation without first going through voluntary administration or a scheme.

 It is important to note that there are exceptions to the stay, which include:

 - Courts will have the discretion to allow a termination right to be enforced if doing so is appropriate in the interests of justice.

 - Termination rights may continue to be enforced with the consent of the relevant administrator, scheme administrator or managing controller.

 Further, the regime does not expressly prohibit the enforcement of termination for other reasons.
 For example, a principal or head contractor may still exercise a right under the contract to terminate or take over the works due to the builder’s failure to perform an obligation.

 Due to the complexity of the new law reforms, the Federal Government has allowed considerable time for principals and head contractors to adjust the terms of their construction contracts to align with the incoming limitations.

-To find out more about how the new ‘ipso facto’ regime affects you, please contact Andrew Chan, Associate, on (03) 8600 8834 or firstname.lastname@example.org, or Darren Cain, Principal Lawyer and Head of KCL Law’s Building and Construction practice, on (03) 8600 8835 or email@example.com.
+For more information about the new ‘ipso facto’ regime and how it affects you, please contact Darren Cain, Principal Lawyer and Head of Building and Construction, on (03) 8600 8835 or firstname.lastname@example.org.